jfbarnes/pathmorph/README.md

 <canvas id="my-canvas" width="width" height="height" />
 ```

-The three IDs in the above example are the minimum required to use PathMorph:
+The three IDs in the above example are the minimum required to use pathmorph:

 ```js
 import Pathmorph from 'pathmorph'